sei0/worlds-101/README.md

 **Build your dream team from 1063 cards of 509 players who competed in Worlds 2013-2025**

 A gacha-style card collecting game featuring every player from the League of Legends World Championship history.
-Each player has yearly cards (FIFA-style) based on their tournament appearances.
+Each player has yearly cards based on their tournament appearances.

 ## 🎮 Play Now